 The national digitalisation strategy has reached many organisers of primary and secondary schools.
 Most respondents say that they have taken it as a starting point to develop strategies, plans or goals for work on the digitalisation of their schools.
 There are differences between municipal and independent organisers.
 The proportion of respondents who have established their national digitalisation strategy or developed a digitalisation plan for their schools, is lower among the independent organisers.
 In addition to strategic leadership, digital competence among organisers, head teachers and school staff are also required to achieve the strategy's goals.
-The report shows that most organisers have examined the needs of head teachers and school staff for competence development in digital skills, but one in four organisers have not examined the needs of head teachers, and one in five organisers have not examined the needs of pedagogical staff.
+The report shows that most organisers have examined the needs of head teachers and school staff for competence development in digital skills, but one in four organisers have not examined the needs of pedagogical staff.